 Release Date

 Dune: Part Three is scheduled to open in theaters worldwide on December 18, 2026, with Australia receiving it one day earlier on December 17.
 Warner Bros.
-Pictures and Legendary Entertainment announced the date following the commercial and critical success of Dune: Part Two.
-The December window positions it as a major awards-season release, mirroring the strategy used for other large-scale prestige films.
+Pictures and Legendary Entertainment officially confirmed the date, which was reinforced by the debut of the official trailer on July 8, 2026.
+The December window positions it as a major holiday and awards-season blockbuster.

 Director